syntaxgu/Tool_Bag/README.md

 # About my Homelab

 My current homelab set up uses pfsense as a firewall/gateway to my ISP.
 It provides DNS, DHCP, routing, VLANs and NORDVPN (for certain VLANs) functionality to all my self hosted devices.
-For DNS, I'm using cloudflare as my upstream DNS provider (1.1.1.1 & 1.0.0.1) and also provides a way to remote into my home network when I'm traveling.
+For DNS, I'm using cloudflare as my upstream DNS provider (1.1.1.1 & 1.0.0.1) and also provides a way for myself to remote into my home network while I'm traveling.
+For security, I have all my devices DNS settings configured to use pfsense as their DNS server and nothing else.
+For extra security, I added a floating firewall rule that blocks outbound DNS to any IP except pfsense.

 (Home topology image pending)